internet4000/find/readme.md

 To use these triggers, for exemple with the search query `foo`:
 - Put your cursor in the URL bar of your browser
-- Type the website's `keyword` (the website on which you want to search. ex: `y` for Youtube).
+- Type the website's `!keyword` (the website on which you want to search. ex: `!y` for Youtube), prefixed with a `!`.
 - After the keyword, add a `space` (just normally as in between two words), and type your *search query*, in this exemple we said `foo`
-- At this point the URL bar should have this written in `y foo` (there is a space in between `y` and `foo`).
+- At this point the URL bar should have this written in `!y foo` (there is a space in between `!y` and `foo`).
 - Press `enter` (the return key), to validate your search.
 - Now you should be on Youtube, with the search results for your search querry `foo`.

 Note: in the exemple above `Find!` is considered to be your default search engine.
-If it is not, and you use it as of Firefox's "one click search engine", or Chrome/Chromium's "other search engine", you have to follow the same steps as above but as a first step you need to *trigger the search `Find!` search engine*.
+If it is not, and you use it as one of Firefox's "one click search engine", or Chrome/Chromium's "other search engine", you have to follow the same steps as above but as a first step you need to *trigger the search `Find!` search engine*.